percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 The key distributor extracts tunneled DTLS messages from an endpoint and acts on those messages as if that endpoint had established the DTLS association directly with the key distributor.
-The key distributor is acting as the server and the endpoint is acting as the client.
+The key distributor is acting as the DTLS server and the endpoint is acting as the DTLS client.
 The handling of the messages and certificates is exactly the same as normal DTLS-SRTP procedures between endpoints.